-The forward-looking statements contained herein are also based on assumptions that management believes are current and reasonable, including but not limited to, assumptions regarding (i) trends in certain market segments and the economic climate generally; (ii) the financial strength of customers; (iii) the value of the Canadian dollar versus the US dollar; (iv) the expected expenses and capital requirements of Swiss Water going forward; (v) the availability and expected terms and conditions of debt facilities; and (vi) the expected level of dividends payable to shareholders.
+The forward-looking statements contained herein are also based on assumptions that management believes are current and reasonable, including but not limited to, assumptions regarding (i) trends in certain market segments and the economic climate generally; (ii) the financial strength of customers; (iii) the value of the Canadian dollar versus the US dollar; (iv) the expected financial and operating performance of Swiss Water going forward; (v) the expected expenses and capital requirements of Swiss Water going forward; (vi) the availability and expected terms and conditions of debt facilities; (vi) the expected level of dividends payable to shareholders; and (vii) the potential impact of the COVID-19 pandemic.
 Swiss Water cannot assure readers that actual results will be consistent with the statements contained in this AIF.
 The forward-looking statements contained herein are made as of the date of this AIF and are expressly qualified in their entirety by this cautionary statement.
 Except to the extent required by applicable securities law, Swiss Water undertakes no obligation to publicly update or revise any such statements to reflect any change in its expectations or in events, conditions, or circumstances on which any such statements may be based, or that may affect the likelihood that actual results will differ from those described herein.